Panavia Tornado IDS – A Swing and a Hit

 Tornado Gr.4 and Gr.4A

-The most visible difference between the Gr.1/Gr.1A and Gr.4/Gr.4A is the addition of an infrared targeting pod on the left side of the nose landing gear.
-In the case of the Gr.1, the left side nose cannon was removed to make room for the pod’s systems.
+The Gr.4 featured improved avionics and an infrared targeting pod to the left of the nose landing gear.
+The left side nose cannon was removed to make room for the pod’s systems.

 Tornado ECR: